About Us

 In 2002, Founder and CEO Angela Hurks was in the turn of her life after twelve years of substance abuse and incarceration.
 Her marriage was over.
 Her relationship with her children was close yet estranged and domestic violence was her fear.
 However, that did not stop her.
 She did not allow what had happened to her or surrounding the breakup to alienate or separate her from the love of her children, their love for her, or their future.

 Hurks became a mover and shaker of her community.
-She completed the transcript for what is now Step By Step Ministry Hope Project, a reentry program for formerly incarcerated and homeless women.
-Her dream has become a reality over the last 12 years: that vulnerable, formerly incarcerated women and their children could have a place to receive life transitioning help with resources of case management, peer support and wrap around support services to return home to their community.
+She completed the transcript for what is now Step By Step Ministry Hope Project, a reentry program for formerly incarcerated Non supported homeless women.
+Her dream has become a reality over the last 20 years: that vulnerable, formerly incarcerated women and their children could have a place to receive life transitioning help with resources of case management, peer support and wrap around support services to return home to their community.

 Vice President Kamala Harris met with Step By Step's founder, Angela Hurks, regarding criminal justice reform and to better understand the challenges that Step By Step experiences to provide needed support to both the homeless and formerly incarcerated women in the upstate of South Carolina.
 Kamala commits on assisting reentry programs across the nation, prison reform, and homelessness that should not be treated as a crime.